Bourgogne – Burgundy

 However, the Franks annexed their territory to the Kingdom of France in 534AD.

-It became then known as Regnum Burundi - Kingdom of Burgundy, present day Bourgogne.
+It became then known as Regnum Burundi – Kingdom of Burgundy.

-The region later became part of the Holy Roman Empire ruled by Charlemagne.
+The region later became part of Charlemagne’s Holy Roman Empire.

 Treaty of Verdun of 843AD divided Charlemagne’s Empire into three kingdoms between his three grandsons.

-It corresponds roughly the current Bourgogne (less the department of Nièvre).
+It corresponds roughly the current Bourgogne (minus the department of Nièvre).

 Geography and economy

-The northern and eastern parts of the region consists of vast plains.
+The northern and eastern parts of the region consist of vast plains.